 - Single Login Data Request Models

 - Confidential or private information

-Content embedded in a blog post usually needs to be arranged according to specific screen size.
+Content embedded in a blog post must usually be arranged according to specific screen size.
 You can also adjust the height and width in iFrame.
 Sometimes when editing a report, you need to set the desired view mode.
 And here’s how you manage it:

 - Embed in the page – in this case, the height and width of the report page will be considered.
 If your page has dynamic proportions (for example, 16:9 or 4:3), the content will be scaled to fit the size of the iFrame area.
 When content is placed in an iFrame frame, using the Fit to Page feature can result in empty areas with gray background in certain parts of the iFrame frame after scaling the content.
 To avoid this, set the iFrame to the correct height and width settings.

 - Actual size – in this case, the report retains its size as specified on the report page.
 This may cause scroll bars to appear in iFrame.
 To get rid of the bands, set the height and width for the iFrame area.

 - Width – in this case, the content is placed in the horizontal iFrame area.
 The frame is still displayed, but the content will scale to fit all the available horizontal space.

 The “Publish” feature supports customizable visuals.
 When you use web publishing, users who you share with a published visual item do not need to include custom visual elements to view the report.